'More to come from Wales, believe me' - Page

 "We have to use these Nations League games to improve and get better.

-"It's just the finer details we need to iron out, if we can do that it will put us in a good place for the World Cup."
+"It's just the finer details we need to iron out.
+If we can do that it will put us in a good place for the World Cup."

-Page added: "Having gone through this experience it will hold us in good stead for future games, we have to be ruthless enough to see games out.
+Page added: "Having gone through this experience it will hold us in good stead for future games.
+We have to be ruthless enough to see games out.

 "I don't think it was naivety tonight, we made Holland play route-one football, they went direct then and we didn't win the first header.